+Explanation: The driver can't open the LDAP port on the Active Directory domain controller configured for synchronization.

+Possible Cause: The server named in the driver authentication context is incorrect.

+Possible Cause: You are using an IP address for the authentication context, and you have disabled non-kerberos authentication to Active Directory. kerberos requires a

+DNS name for the authentication context.

+Possible Cause: You have incorrectly configured the driver to use an SSL connection to Active

+Directory.

-- Explanation: The driver can't open the LDAP port on the Active Directory domain controller configured for synchronization. - Possible Cause: The server named in the driver authentication context is incorrect. - Possible Cause: You are using an IP address for the authentication context, and you have disabled non-kerberos authentication to Active Directory. kerberos requires a DNS name for the authentication context. - Possible Cause: You have incorrectly configured the driver to use an SSL connection to Active Directory. - Possible Cause: The driver initiates a failover. - Action: The authentication context should hold the DNS name or the IP address of the domain controller you use for synchronization.
-If you leave the parameter empty, the driver attempts to connect to the machine that is running the driver shim (either the same server that is running Identity Manager, or the server hosting the Remote Loader). - Action: Something is wrong with the certificate that was imported to the driver shim server, or no certificate was imported.
-Either import a certificate, or generate a new certificate and import it. - Action: Wait for the specified wait period time.
+Possible Cause: The driver initiates a failover.

+Action: The authentication context should hold the DNS name or the IP address of the domain controller you use for synchronization.
+If you leave the parameter empty, the driver attempts to connect to the machine that is running the driver shim (either the same server that is running Identity Manager, or the server hosting the server, or no certificate was imported.
+Either import a certificate, or generate a new certificate and import it.